 - To develop resourcefulness by seeking, identifying and appropriately using resources, beyond their faculty advisor, for guidance on academic and career matters; and

 - To develop self-ownership of their education by learning to make fully informed choices and take responsibility for their decisions.

-For more information about the advising structure in our School, download the HSS Advising Policy and the other materials linked here:
+For more information about the advising structure in our School, download the HSS Advising Policy:

 - Advising Policy for the School of Humanities and Social Sciences